 - 1. Go to Configuration \rightarrow System \rightarrow Live View \rightarrow General. - 2.
-Turn on Audio, and set Volume. - 3.
+Enable Audio Output and set Volume. - 3.
 Go to Linkage Action interface of the alarm detection. - 4.
-Select Buzzer Alarm linkage action.
+Select Audio Warning alarm linkage action.

 Notify Surveillance Center

 The video recorder can send an exception or alarm signal to the remote alarm host when an event occurs.
 The alarm host refers to the computer installed with client software (e.g., iVMS-4200, iVMS-5200).